mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

     &\quad \quad  \cdot 337\cdot 457\cdot 479\cdot \mathbf{141067}\cdot \mathbf{3428098456843}\cdot \mathbf{4840475945318614791658621}
     \end{align*}$$

 In comparison, the state-of-the-art implementation of SQISign uses a 254-bit prime $p$ with $p^2-1$ being $3923$-smooth[^5].
 However, their prime has a larger power of 2 and 3 compared to our prime, and most of the smooth factors are relatively small.
 Therefore, despite the larger smoothness bound, it may perform better in practice.
 Evaluating this in detail would require an implementation of our primes into the SQISign code.
 However, the current implementation uses specific optimisations that only apply to the particular prime that is being used, and so changing the prime would require reshaping the specific optimisations in the setting of our primes.
-We therefore leave this left for future work.
+We therefore leave this for future work.

 One of the main contributions of our work is finding the first credible primes for SQISign at the NIST-III and NIST-V security level.
 In fact, most of the primes $p$ we found have the majority of the smooth factors of $p^2-1$ being relatively small, and therefore lend themselves well to efficient implementations.